-At the same time, Litecoin is one of the oldest cryptocurrencies that has proven time and time again that it is one of the most desired assets among crypto investors - an asset that is ranking 5th in terms of market cap.
+But at the same time, Litecoin is one of the oldest cryptocurrencies and it has proven time and time again that it is one of the most desired assets among crypto investors.

 Plus, the current price of LTC acts as a low barrier of entry for crypto newcomers and also as a great way to diversify one’s portfolio, which may facilitate its adoption worldwide.

-So, if you are willing to invest the time and energy and do your own research, Litecoin investing could really work for you too.
+So, if you are willing to invest the time and energy and do your research, Litecoin investing could work for you too.

 Just remember an important trading rule: one should never invest more than they can afford to lose.
 Always invest in risk management and listen to the big fish who suggest avoiding risking more than 1% of your account on a single trade.

-Put simply, Litecoin is low-risk investment with lots of potential rewards.
-It’s something you should definitely do some research before you consider adding LTC to your portfolio.
+Put simply, Litecoin is a great investment opportunity with lots of potential rewards.
+But it’s still something you should do some research on before you consider adding LTC to your portfolio.

-The value of LTC - trading at $332 - is likely to increase further, as usually, crypto scarcity tends to promote growth in prices.
-Let’s not forget that Litecoin has a limited supply of 84 coins.
+The value of LTC - trading at $180 - is likely to increase further, as usually, crypto scarcity tends to promote growth in prices.
+Let’s not forget that Litecoin has a limited supply of 84 million coins.

 eToro have proven themselves trustworthy within the crypto industry over many years – we recommend you try them out.